Saturday, December 7, 2024

 The only problem with the quote is that there is no evidence that Yamamoto ever said or wrote it.
 No one appears to have found any documentation for it prior to it being uttered by the actor portraying Yamamoto at the end of the 1970 movie Tora!
 Tora!
 Tora!.

 In a letter written on January 9, 1942, Yamamoto did state: "A military man can scarcely pride himself on having 'smitten a sleeping enemy'; it is more a matter of shame, simply, for the one smitten.
 I would rather you made your appraisal after seeing what the enemy does, since it is certain that, angered and outraged, he will soon launch a determined counterattack."
 Perhaps this statement was the basis for the famous quotation from Tora!
 Tora!
 Tora!.
-One must admit, however, that this original assertion certainly does not make for a better sound bite.
+One must admit, however, that this version certainly does not make as good a sound bite.

 No comments: